 - Freeze Fee: The amount charged when a patient freezes (pauses) their membership.

 - Pass Processing Fee to Patient: Toggle on to apply your credit card surcharge to membership charges (setup fee, recurring billing, and freeze fee).
 Leave off to absorb the surcharge yourself.
+Processing fees are only added when the membership payment uses a credit card; debit cards and ACH bank transfers are not charged this fee.

 - Minimum Billing Cycles: The number of billing cycles a patient must complete before they can cancel.